66 Best Bread Machine Recipes To Make You Look Like a Pro

 That’s right.
 (I hope I haven’t burst your bread machine dream.)
 Great yeast bread cannot be made from scratch from start to finish with the touch of a “START” button.

 You need a machine with a DOUGH cycle because that’s all you’ll need with my recipes.
-Whether old or new isn’t a big deal as long as the motor is strong.
+Whether it’s old or new isn’t a big deal as long as the motor is strong.

 You don’t need a preheat cycle, multiple rest periods interspersed throughout the DOUGH cycle, or multiple options for recipes made with different flours.